FerridiumTechnologies/PID_rs/README.md

 I will really appreciate

 # Future Works
-Complete examples showing how to use `pid_rs` with real world MCUs and sensors/actuators.
+Complete examples showing how to use `pid_rs` with real world MCUs and sensors/actuators/plants.
+Use `defmt` to print messages.

 ## License